-Answer – It will vary with each major/discipline.
+It will vary by major/discipline.
 In the sciences, it could be a laboratory research project.
 In the liberal arts, it might be a creative effort in music, visual, or performance arts.
 In engineering, it might be the design of a novel device for automating a process.
-In any case, the project must ultimately be overseen by an OSU faculty mentor.
+In any case, the project must be overseen and approved by an OSU faculty mentor.

-Answer – Yes, but it must be certified by an OSU mentor as meeting the criteria above.
+Yes, but it must be certified by an OSU faculty mentor as meeting the criteria above.

-Answer - A “Research Fellow” will be a student who has engaged in activities leading to uncovering new knowledge or applying existing knowledge to solving problems.
+A “Research Fellow” will be a student who has engaged in activities leading to uncovering new knowledge or applying existing knowledge to solving problems.
 An “Arts Fellow” will be a student completing a significant creative project in the arts.
-Creative works may fall under the performance arts (theater, dance, music, etc.) media (video, film) writing, or the visual arts.
+Creative works may fall under the performance arts (theater, dance, music, etc.), media (video, film), writing, or the visual arts.

 Yes, both notations can be awarded to the same student but not for the same project.
 The student will need to apply for both forms of notation separately.